Planck 2013 results. XXI. All-sky Compton parameter power spectrum and high-order statistics: The reconstructed all-sky tSZ map

 \subsubsection{Photometry}

 Of more importance than a comparison of yields is the comparison in terms of photometry.
 For all-sky map detections that are associated with clusters in the \Planck\ SZ catalogue, the SZ flux measurement from the all-sky maps correlates very well with the maximum likelihood value of the integrated Compton parameter, $Y_{5R_{500}}$\footnote{$R_{500}$ refers to the radius inside which the mean density is 500 times the critical density at the cluster redshift.}, provided by the dedicated SZ-detection methods in the \Planck\ SZ catalogue.
-As shown in the top panel of Fig.~\ref{fig:catcomp}, the correlation is very tight, with little dispersion (0.1 dex) .
-We note that the few points at high $Y_{5R_{500}}$ that lie significantly above the one-to-one line are expected; they correspond to nearby and extended clusters.
+As shown in the left panel of Fig.~\ref{fig:catcomp}, the correlation is very tight, with little dispersion (0.1 dex).
+We note that the few points at high $Y_{5R500}$ that lie significantly above the one-to-one line are not unexpected; they correspond to nearby and extended clusters.
 On the one hand, the significance of SZ flux measurement increases with the flux.
-On the other hand, the catalogue detection methods are not optimized for the extraction of such extended sources \citep[see][for details]{planck2013-p05a}, therefore they tend to miss part of the SZ flux, which is recovered together with a better estimate of the cluster size from the Compton parameter map directly.
+On the other hand, the catalogue detection methods are not optimized for the extraction of such extended sources \citep[see][for details]{planck2013-p05a}.
+Therefore they tend to miss part of the SZ flux, which is recovered, together with a better estimate of the cluster size, from the Compton parameter map directly.

-As a sanity check, we have also matched the list of sources detected by a given method on both {\tt MILCA} and {\tt NILC} maps in order to compare the SZ photometry.
-The bottom panel of Fig.~\ref{fig:catcomp} shows very good agreement between the methods.
+As a sanity check, we have also matched the list of sources detected by a given method using both {\tt MILCA} and {\tt NILC} maps in order to compare the SZ photometry.
+The right panel of Fig.~\ref{fig:catcomp} shows very good agreement between the methods.
 There is only $0.07$ and $0.01$ dex dispersion between them for the {\tt SMATCH} and {\tt MHWS} extraction methods, respectively.

 Together, these results indicate that we can be confident in the fidelity with which the tSZ signal is reconstructed over the whole sky by the {\tt MILCA} and {\tt NILC} methods.